ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 |GND|GND|

 ## Software Setup
-This project will be done with Qt5 using QML and C++.
-The more conventional approach would be to set up a cross compiler and tool-chain to develop and compile in qtCreator on your local Linux machine.
-After a lot of trial and error though, we weren't able to sucessfully do that, so instead, we'll be developing with Qt Creator straight on the Pi.
-It's not the fastest or most reliable solution, but it's simple and will work just enough for our case.
+This project was done with Qt5 using QML and C++.
+A more conventional approach would set up a cross-compiler and toolchain to develop and compile in qtCreator on your local Linux machine.
+After a lot of trial and error though, we weren't able to sucessfully set it up, so instead, we developed with Qt Creator directly on the Pi.
+It's not the fastest or most reliable solution, but it's simple and will work just enough for our project.
 Keep in mind only B-variants and the Zero W 2 can run 64-bit Raspian, so if you do not have a Pi B, then a Linux cross compiler will be your only option.

 Here are some links to cross-compilation tutorials if that's what you have in mind:

-[Cross Compile Qt 6 for Raspberry Pi](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi) [Cross Compiling Qt for Raspberry Pi 4](https://github.com/UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4) [Cross compilation of Qt6.3.0 on Raspberry pi 4](https://github.com/PhysicsX/QTonRaspberryPi)
+[Cross Compile Qt 6 for Raspberry Pi](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi)

+[Cross Compiling Qt for Raspberry Pi 4](https://github.com/UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4)

+[Cross compilation of Qt6.3.0 on Raspberry pi 4](https://github.com/PhysicsX/QTonRaspberryPi)